AndrewHC36/ProgressVisualizer/README.md

 Once you are able to retrieve the `credentials.json`, you'll be redirected to the OAuth screen.
 How cool is that?
 (Not like anyone's going to use this)

-Only tested on Win10 x64 with Python version IDK because I'm just that lazy.
+Only tested on Win10 x64 with Python version 3.9.*.

 Since this application is purely for visualization, it only has a single